coderLCJ/Data_structure/README.md

 Date structure
 =================================================================
-* 'This repository contains some basic operations of data structure.'
+* `This repository contains some basic operations of data structure.`